 - Prefer cold water during your hair wash as it helps you reduce frizziness in hair.

-- Ensure your sleeping position does not add pressure to your hair roots or make it crinkled.
+- Ensure your sleeping position does not add pressure to your hair roots or make them crinkled.
 The best way is to spread your hair evenly over a satin pillow when you lie on your back.
-This is an essential measure which you need to take for at least 3-4 days after you have taken a chemical hair smoothening treatment.
+This is an essential measure that you need to take for at least 3-4 days after you have taken a chemical hair smoothening treatment.